MaksimLiV/networking-validation/README.md

 Notes

 	•	Make sure Docker is installed on your machine to run the tests in a containerized environment.
-	•	If you encounter issues with the tests, ensure that the .env file is properly set up with the required API endpoints.

 ### Steps to run the project: